ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

 with likelihoods ``[L1 ..
 Ln]`` GHC will optimize code under the assumption that the chance for the i-th alternative to be taken is ``Li / sum [L1 ..
 Ln].``

-In other words alternatives with likelihood zero are assumed to be almost never taken.
-(But still correct IF taken!)
+Alternatives with likelihood zero are assumed to be never taken.
+However the compiler will still preserve the semantics of this alternative should it be taken at runtime.
 For alternatives with Li > 0 the likelihood gives the relative frequency of alternatives.

 We give a likelihood by <Pattern> -> <Pragma> <rhs>.
-See example below.
+See examples below.

 If a case has no annotations, assumptions about likelihoods are up to the implementation.
 If a case has alternatives with and without likelihood information then the compiler